thedotmack/the-dev-server-mcp/README.md

 </p>

 <p align="center">
-  <em>A Model Context Protocol (MCP) server that tracks and manages the state of your development server, providing Claude with persistent memory and awareness of server status, ports, processes, and logs.</em>
+  <em>A Model Context Protocol (MCP) server that owns PM2 process management for your dev environments—Claude can register processes, boot them, inspect logs, and keep configuration in sync.</em>
 </p>

 ---

 ## 🎯 Why This Exists

-Claude constantly forgets:
-- ❌ What port your server is running on
-- ❌ Whether the server is actually running
-- ❌ How the server is being managed (terminal?
-PM2? background?)
-- ❌ Where to find server logs
+Running multiple dev servers across projects quickly gets messy:
+- ❌ Configs live in random scripts and terminal history
+- ❌ Each teammate manages PM2 differently (or not at all)
+- ❌ Restart workflows are tribal knowledge
+- ❌ Log files are scattered and forgotten
-- ❌ What commands to use to build/start
+- ❌ Claude has to guess which process you care about

-**the-dev-server MCP solves this** by giving Claude a reliable, queryable source of truth for all dev server state.
+**the-dev-server MCP solves this** by letting Claude act as the PM2 control plane.
+Every dev server you care about is registered once, stored in versioned JSON, and controlled through the same MCP tools.

 ## ✨ Features

-* **🔍 Auto-Detection** - Automatically discovers running development servers on common ports
-* **📊 State Tracking** - Maintains persistent knowledge of server configuration across conversations
-* **🔌 Port Monitoring** - Check which ports are in use and by what process
-* **📂 Project Location** - Tracks which project directory each server is running from
-* **📝 Log Access** - Direct access to server log files for debugging
+* **🧠 Managed Process Registry** – Declare every dev service (script, cwd, args, env) once; the MCP persists it in `.the-dev-server-state.json`.
-* **⚙️ PM2 Integration** - Full support for PM2-managed processes
+* **⚙️ PM2 Orchestration** – Start, stop, restart, delete, and describe processes entirely through MCP tools.
-* **🩺 Diagnostic Tools** - Structured troubleshooting prompts and workflows
-* **💾 Persistent Memory** - State survives across multiple Claude queries
-* **🎯 Zero Configuration** - Works out of the box after setup
-* **🔧 Cross-Platform** - Supports macOS and Linux
+* **� Config Drift Control** – Update registrations, apply config changes to PM2 instantly, and keep state in sync.
+* **� Unified Status View** – `get-managed-processes` merges the stored registry with live PM2 status so Claude sees what *should* exist and what’s actually running.
+* **📝 Log Streaming** – Tail standard/out or error logs from any registered process without leaving the conversation.
+* **🩺 Troubleshooting Prompt** – `diagnose-server` walks Claude through a PM2-first debugging workflow.
+* **💾 Disk Persistence** – Registrations survive MCP restarts, so once a process is defined it’s available forever.
+* **🔧 macOS & Linux Support** – Built for Unix environments where PM2 is available (Windows support coming later).

 ## 🚀 Quick Start